 The future of privacy

 The CCPA is already setting trends.
 Several CCPA copycat laws are already in Maryland, New York, North Dakota, Massachusetts, and other states.
 This means businesses and consumers can now work together on how data are circulated.
-It’s also not long before there’s a national data privacy law.
+It’s also not long before there’s a national privacy law.

 If you don’t want to share your information, CCPA gives you the right to access, delete, or keep your data with third parties.
 It’s important to know your privacy rights under the CCPA!